microsoft/Reactors/Blockchain_1/Part_5_Building_Smart_Contracts_For_Blockopoly/3_Building_Blockopoly/BankContract/README.md

 **THIS DIRECTORY IS INTENTIONALLY LEFT BLANK.**

-The instructions for this exercise are available in the slides, but are copied here for your convenience.
+### Goal
+This directory contains the steps to complete the Bank contract Follow the steps to create the contract, migration and tests.

+### Steps
-* Use either ‘truffle init’ or VS Code to create a new Solidity project in this directory
+- Use either `truffle init` or VS Code to create a new Solidity project in this directory

-* You can use a text editor and truffle develop or VS Code and Ganache to deploy the contracts
+- You can use a text editor and truffle develop or VS Code and Ganache to deploy the contracts

-* Add the Bank contract from the below in the contracts directory
+- Add the Bank contract from the below in the contracts directory

-* Add a migration for the Bank contract to the migrations directory
+- Add a migration for the Bank contract to the migrations directory

-* Add a test to test this contract in the test directory (you can copy the test from the slides if necessary)
+- Add the test from below to test this contract in the test directory

-* You can use either ’truffle test’ or ‘truffle develop’ (and then run ‘test’ from the workspace)
+- You can use either `truffle test` or `truffle develop` (and then run ‘test’ from the workspace)

-* If you get stuck, you can find a working version in the AssetManager directory (or the Completed_Solutions directory) but try to make it work before looking in those places.
+- If you get stuck, you can find a working version in the [AssetManagerContract](../AssetManagerContract) directory (or the [Completed_Solutions directory](../../../Completed_Solutions)) but try to make it work before looking in those places.

+  - Solutions exists in [BankerContract](../BankerContract/) or in the [Completed_Solutions directory](../../../Completed_Solutions)

+- When you are ready, move on to complete the [AssetManager contract](../AssetManagerContract/README.md).

 ## Contract